TheSoundCoder/GameChatBalancer/README.md

 # Features
 1. Hardware
    - Only sends data via the serial port if something changed - no permanent datastream
-   - Noise reduction in case you are using cheap components - especially the potentiometer
+   - **Noise reduction** in case you are using cheap components - especially the potentiometer
      - Levels: Off, Low, Medium, High (default)
-     - Adjustable via Systray Application
+     - Adjustable at runtime via Systray Application

 2. Systray Application
-   - Easy configuration via GUI - no extra configuration file editing needed
+   - Easy configuration via GUI - Assign applications via **drag and drop**
+   - Assign **multiple applications** to the "Game" and "Chat" category
-   - Auto-detect the Arduino based hardware
+   - **Auto-detect** the Arduino based hardware
    - The application recognises when the hardware is removed and will automatically reconnect when plugged in again (USB event based)
-   - Adjust Noise reduction level of the Hardware during runtime
    - User settings are stored automatically and restored during application startup.

 # Build Hardware